jutkko/zfaff/README.md

 ## What is the deal
 ### Deal for you
-1. You get to choose what happens when your donation makes a profit
+1. You get to choose what happens when your donation makes a profit.
+You can influence who the fund should help
-1. You can influence who the fund should help
+1. You practice and learn about long-term investing
 1. You get to see how the fund is doing, I will send out investor letters frequently

 ### Deal for me
 1. Ownership of the fund, staying in touch with family and friends for a good cause
-1. Continue to practice and learn about investing
+1. Continue to practice and learn about long-term investing
-1. Maximise the amount of help one can generate by legerating long-term compouding technique
+1. Maximise the amount of help one can generate by leveraging long-term compouding technique

 ## How to view your donation's performance
 [List of donors](donors/list.md)